 Location.
 44° 50.463′ N, 74° 2.118′ W. Marker is in Brainardsville, New York, in Franklin County.
 Marker is at the intersection of Blow Road (Route 374) and Bunker Hill Road, on the right when traveling south on Blow Road.
-Click for map.
+Touch for map.
 Marker is in this post office area: Brainardsville NY 12915, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 11 miles of this marker, measured as the crow flies.
-Almanzo Wilder (approx. 9.1 miles away); Catalan Forge Furnace - 1881 (approx. 11 miles away).
+At least 5 other markers are within 11 miles of this marker, measured as the crow flies.
+Nathan Beman (approx. 6.2 miles away); Tannery (approx. 6.2 miles away); First Foundry (approx. 6.2 miles away); Almanzo Wilder (approx. 9.1 miles away); Catalan Forge Furnace - 1881 (approx. 11 miles away).